bcgsc/btl/projects.md

 #### **Alternative polyadenylation**

 The length of a coding transcript’s tail end (3’ UTR) can affect its stability, transport and translation, with important regulatory consequences.
-Alternative cleavage of transcripts at the 3’ UTR end (alaternative polyadenylation) is a difficult to study phenomenon, often requiring specialized and relatively expensive experimental methods.
+Alternative cleavage of transcripts at the 3’ UTR end (alternative polyadenylation) is a difficult to study phenomenon, often requiring specialized and relatively expensive experimental methods.
 As a solution to this problem, we are building bioinformatics tools using standard transcriptome sequencing (RNA-seq) datasets.
 We are using our tools to catalogue alternative polyadenylation in large cancer cohorts.

 #### **Clinical bioinformatics**